-- Frictionless Ice: It can use both Ice Beam and two other non-Pokemon moves to leave behind either patches or entire rows of ice on the field, which it can than skate on both to move around faster, launch a new attack from, or mix up a couple of its standard Moves.
+- Frictionless Ice: It can use both Ice Beam and two other non-Pokémon Moves to leave behind either patches or entire rows of ice on the field, which it can then skate on both to move around faster, launch a new attack from, or mix up a couple of its standard Moves.

 - An Ice Person: Uses more Ice moves than it does Steel ones, with skating about on ice being a core part of its gameplay.

 - Made of Iron: Or Steel.
 Like fellow former arcade exclusive newcomer Scizor, its slow speed and more defensive playstyle is propped up with the heartiest shield in the game, allowing it to block longer than the rest of the cast before a shield break.

 - Limit Break: Deep Blue Monarch, which interestingly seems to be based off of the Water-type Z-Move Hydro Vortex, as it involves Empoleon submerging its opponent and then whaling on them before finishing with a massive Whirlpool.

 - Making a Splash: It's a Water-type, so it makes use of water attacks in its moveset.